The Architecture of agent.ceo: A Technical Deep-Dive

 }

-NATS JetStream is the nervous system of agent.ceo.
+NATS JetStream is the nervous system.
 Every inter-agent message, task assignment, status update, and coordination signal flows through NATS subjects.
 JetStream provides persistence, replay, and exactly-once delivery guarantees.

 genbrain.agents.{role}.inbox — Direct messages to an agent